zh217/torch-asg/README.md

 This repo contains a pytorch implementation of the auto segmentation criterion (ASG), introduced in the paper [_Wav2Letter: an End-to-End ConvNet-based Speech Recognition System_](https://arxiv.org/abs/1609.03193) by Facebook.

+**This is currently a work in progress, code on master branch may not work as expected.**

 As mentioned in [this blog post](http://danielgalvez.me/jekyll/update/2018/01/12/wav2letter.html) by Daniel Galvez, ASG, being an alternative to the connectionist temporal classification (CTC) criterion widely used in deep learning, has the advantage of being a globally normalized model without the conditional independence assumption of CTC and the